andrewhosack/SeeYouInColombia/src/pages/index.md

       text: >
         Schedule a call with us and we'll give you an in-depth look, fully customized presentation of Colombia.
 Are you planning a trip to Colombia?
-Planning to move?
-Or Simply want to find out more about this vibrant country?
-Let us teach you all there is to know so you can enjoy a trip to Colombia safely.
+Thinking about moving?
+Or do you simply want to find out more about this vibrant country?
+Let us teach you all there is to know so you can come and enjoy a trip to Colombia safely.
     - image: /img/travel_consulting.jpg
       sectionID: 247Support
       title: 24/7 Travel Support and Travel Consulting
       findOutMoreLink: /travelsafely
       text: >
-        We'd like to support your next trip, whether that means help planning or support you while you're here.
-        Next time you come to Colombia, have some support in case plans don't work out.
+        We'd like to support you on your next trip, whether that means helping you plan your trip or supporting you while you're here in Colombia.
+Next time you come to Colombia, plan on letting us help you in case plans aren't working out or if you find yourself in a bind.
         Need to reschedule a tour?
 Translate difficult instructions from Spanish into English?
 Have us point you to the nearest hospital?
 Book some support hours and we'll help keep you safe!